-The Åknes rockslide area in Stranda municipality, Western Norway, is identified as a high-risk object.
-There are three main scenarios for activation of a rockslide, where a rockslide from the western flank, with an estimated volume of 18 million m3, is considered most probable.
-The entire area is estimated to have a volume of approx. 54 million m3.
-If a rockslide at Åknes occurs, it will create a displacement wave which will cause damage to populated areas along the fjord.
+The Åknes rockslide area in Stranda municipality, Western Norway, represents a significant geohazard, with the potential to generate a displacement wave capable of causing severe damage to nearby populated areas along the fjord.
+A rockslide from the western flank, with an estimated volume of 18 million m3, is considered the most probable scenario.
+The entire area has an estimated volume of approx. 54 million m3.

 The rock slope has been monitored by numerous instruments for more than two decades and considerable effort has been expended to understand the rockslide area and the associated risks.
-Extensive investigations have demonstrated that drainage is a feasible method of stabilizing the Åknes rockslide.
+Extensive investigations and research have found connection between groundwater level and displacement rates in the unstable area, and that acceleration is linked to periods with elevated groundwater levels caused by prolonged precipitation.

-Norconsult Norge AS has been engaged by the Norwegian Water Resources and Energy Directorate (NVE) to work on a preliminary project aiming to find and evaluate solutions for drainage of the Åknes rock slope area.
-The current drainage concept is a combination of an approx. 8 km drainage tunnel, diversion ditches above the backscarp and boreholes from the toe zone of the unstable rock slope.
+Norconsult Norge AS has been engaged by the Norwegian Water Resources and Energy Directorate (NVE) to conduct a feasibility study and preliminary technical design for drainage measures.
+The current proposed drainage system includes a combination of a drainage tunnel, diversion ditches above the backscarp and boreholes from the toe zone of the unstable rock slope.
+These measures aim to reduce groundwater pressure and subsequently lower displacement rates in the rock mass.

-A 3D groundwater flow model is under development to simulate how the different drainage measures change the groundwater pressure.
+A 3D groundwater flow model is being developed to simulate the effectiveness of these drainage measures in reducing groundwater pressure.